 GDLS-A also provides heavy-grade repair and upgrade services for ASLAV in Adelaide and manages the sustainment of Army's fleets of M1A1 Abrams main battle tanks and M88 Hercules tank recovery vehicles.

-With such strong industrial capability, South Australia is well placed to play a major role in the Department of Defence’s $10 billion-plus LAND 400 – Land Combat Vehicle System program.
+With such strong industrial capability, South Australia is well placed to play a vital role in the Department of Defence’s $10 billion-plus LAND 400 – Land Combat Vehicle System program.

 For further information please direct all enquiries to Ilona Horan, Director, Land at Defence SA.
 Tel: +61 8 8463 7153 or Ilona.firstname.lastname@example.org.